zhixiangyao/next-ts-starter/README.md

-# Next + React + TypeScript + WindiCss
+# Next + React + TypeScript + ReactRedux + WindiCss

-This template will help you start developing in Next using React TypeScript WindiCSS.
+This template will help you start developing in Next using React TypeScript ReactRedux WindiCSS.

 **Editor:**